kim-ja/Windsualise/README.md

 - Change sampling frequency
 - Export the edited file as .csv or .xlsx

+## **IMPORTANT**
  **In order to run the app, windrose package needs to be installed - https://github.com/python-windrose/windrose - To install this package with conda run following:\
 conda install -c conda-forge windrose**